-“That depends on how strong of a buyer you are,” Bogan says.
+“That depends on how strong of a homebuyer you are,” Bogan says.
 “For someone who produces the information that is requested and doesn’t have a lot of moving parts, it can be done in less than an hour.”

-If it is a complicated case and all of the documents weren’t given, you should still have a response back within 3 days.
-If it is taking longer than that because they are so busy, that should raise some red flags.
-Will they be able to prioritize your loan for your contractual obligations?
-Some places get so understaffed because they have been offering such a great deal on mortgages, he says.
+If it is taking longer then that should raise some red flags.
+“Will they be able to prioritize your loan for your contractual obligations?
+Some places get so understaffed because they have been offering such a great deal on mortgages,” he says.